 2. Field & Stream

-Review Credibility: Very Good The online editors of Field and Stream assign the Midland GXT1050VP4, which is almost identical to the GXT1000VP4, a 4-star rating in this very brief review.
-Their testers feel some of the GXT1050VP4's features are unnecessary, but say the controls are well-placed and easy to use.
+The online editors of Field and Stream assign the Midland GXT1050VP4, which is almost identical to the GXT1000VP4, a 4-star rating in this very brief review.
+Their testers feel some of the radio's features are unnecessary, but they say the controls are well placed and easy to use.

 Review: Midland GXT1000 Review, "jwilkers", Aug.
 23, 2009